 Mozilla Firefox is a popular, extensible, open source (mostly) web browser that is highly configurable and easy to use.
 Somewhat bare out of the box however, its functionality is easily extended with add-ons (or ‘extensions’ if you prefer), of which there are many thousands.

-With so many “free” add-ons, the casual user might be tempted to install lots of them, however i would highly recommend installing only those you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on installed.
+With so many “free” add-ons, the casual user might be tempted to install lots of them, however i would strongly suggest installing only those you really like or need since the potential to break things and compromise browser security and your privacy increases with every add-on installed.

 Another problem is unethical developers who may include unwanted and unnecessary functionality that is not relevant to the primary purpose of the add-on.
 Often this results in data collection, tracking your web activities or worse, all of which i define as malware.
 The problem of malware in Mozilla’s add-on repository (AMO) has grown exponentially with the company’s move to the WebExtension API which makes it easy for unethical developers who have infected the Google Chrome Store to port their garbage to Firefox.
 Although the WebExtension API is greatly limited in its capabilities as opposed to the older XUL extensions, user tracking and advertising are permitted and, on occasion, far more dangerous add-ons escape detection.
 As such, i would strongly recommend observing the following precautions before installing or updating add-ons: